jaspereb/LunchReadingGroup/index.md

 The idea of the lunch reading group is to have a presenter explain an interesting or informative recent paper/technique while everyone eats lunch.
 It is modelled on the image reading group but is an informal chance to spend lunchtime finding out about a topic outside of your research area.

+Meetings are held every **Tuesday from 12:30pm to 2pm** though we usually finish earlier, presentations should last 30-60 minutes with time for discussion included.
+The RL series takes around 75 minutes per lecture.

-Currently we are also going through a reinforcement learning tutorials set.
-The content will follow David Silver's lectures at http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html
+Previously, we went through a reinforcement learning tutorials set.
+The content followed David Silver's lectures at http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html
 Also see
 -https://www.youtube.com/playlist?list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ
 -https://medium.com/biffures/rl-course-by-david-silver-lectures-1-to-4-7667608bf7d3

-Meetings are held every **Tuesday from 12:30pm to 2pm**, presentations should last 20-40 minutes with time for discussion included.
-The RL series takes around 75 minutes per lecture.

 Fletcher's solution to the Easy21 assignment is [this file](easy21.py)